nvieira-mcgill/alala/docs/index.rst

      J_file1.fits.fz J               15.0
      # and many more

-Finally, to decide which detector you want to use, if you know the RA and Dec of your source:
+Finally, to decide which detector you want to use, if you know the Right Ascension (RA) and Declination (Dec) of your source:

 .. code-block:: python